stockphrase/no-silo/content/courses/writing-3/wr3-syllabus-w21.md

 | [The End](https://docs.google.com/document/d/1Zh_gf5hGLVN1i-i18WikOR6ILsa6cYwHpqAf40SwEp0/edit?usp=sharing) | A research archive built by our class.
 ---

 ## Academic Honesty

-All work submitted for this course must be your own and be written exclusively for this course.
+All work submitted in this course must be your own and be written exclusively for this course.
 The use of sources (ideas, quotations, paraphrase) must be properly documented.
-Please read the [Academic Honor Principle](https://students.dartmouth.edu/judicial-affairs/policy/academic-honor-principle) for more information about the dire consequences of [**plagiarism**](/resources/open-handbook/chapter-10/).
+Please read the [Academic Honor Principle](https://students.dartmouth.edu/judicial-affairs/policy/academic-honor-principle) for more information about the dire consequences of [plagiarism](/resources/open-handbook/chapter-10/).
 If you are confused about when or how to cite information, please consult the course handbook or ask me about it before submitting your work.

 ---

-## Attendance
+## Attendance Policy

 Regular attendance is expected.
-Bracketing religious observance, severe illness, or personal tragedy, **no more than three unexcused absences** in a single term will be acceptable for this course. *This policy applies to regular class meetings, assigned X hours, and TA meetings*.
+Bracketing religious observance, severe illness, or personal tragedy, no more than three unexcused absences in a single term will be acceptable for this course.
+This policy applies to regular class meetings, assigned X hours, and TA meetings.
 Four or more unexcused absences may result in repercussions ranging from significant reduction in GPA to failure of the course.
-If you have an event that conflicts with participation in the course, please contact me beforehand to discuss appropriate accommodations.
+If you have a religious observance that conflicts with your participation in the course, please meet with me beforehand to discuss appropriate accommodations.

+{{< hint note >}}
+<span style="color: var(--due)"><i class="far fa-dot-circle"></i> **Pandemic exceptions to the attendance policy:** </span>
+{{< /hint >}}

+- <span style="color: var(--due)"><i class="fas fa-head-side-cough"></i></span> **Do not attend class** if you have *any* [symptoms](https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html) of COVID-19.

+- <span style="color: var(--due)"><i class="fas fa-head-side-cough"></i></span> If you have COVID-19 symptoms, stay home and [contact Dartmouth Health Service](https://students.dartmouth.edu/health-service/department/dartmouth-college-health-service) immediately for instructions.

+- <span style="color: var(--due)"><i class="fas fa-head-side-cough"></i></span> There **will be no penalty for missing class due to COVID-19 illness or its prevention**.
+- <span style="color: var(--due)"><i class="fas fa-head-side-cough"></i></span> If you miss a class or a TA session due to illness, please [email me](mailto:covid@no-silo.com) to explain and receive makeup information.

 ---

 ## Typical Weekly Workflow

-Below is a list of the typical assignments and activities we will do each week.
-These are described in more depth in the [Major Assignments](/courses/writing-3/wr3-syllabus/#major-assignments) section below.
+Here is a list of the typical assignments and activities that we will do each week:

 - Before we meet to discuss a reading as a class, each of you should carefully read and critically engage the text on your own---interrogating, analyzing, and questioning the arguments, ideas, and assumptions you discover there.

-- As you read, I ask that you [**annotate**](/resources/open-handbook/chapter-1/) the text---that is, mark up the text by adding meaningful symbols, marginal notes, and questions on the document itself. [<i class="fas fa-exclamation-circle"></i>]() <span class="highlight">***Note***: This requires that you print out the text before you begin reading it.</span> Bring this annotated copy of the reading with you to class to help you engage in the group discussion and analysis.
+- As you read, I ask that you [annotate](/resources/open-handbook/chapter-1/) the text---that is, mark up the text by adding meaningful symbols, marginal notes, and questions on the document itself. <span class="highlight">***Note***: this requires that you print out the text before you begin reading it.</span> Bring this annotated copy of the reading with you to class to help you engage in the group discussion and analysis.

-- After annotating the text, take [**critical notes**](/resources/open-handbook/chapter-2/) on it in a separate document.
+- After making your annotations, take [critical notes](/resources/open-handbook/chapter-2/) on the text in a separate document.
 These notes will be valuable to you later, when you write your essays.

 - After annotating and taking notes, contribute to [Hive](/resources/hive)---our open-source repository of notes, ideas, and questions about our course readings.

+The following three numbered sections explain these practices in more detail:

+### I. Annotating Texts

+Rather than use a laptop or tablet to read our course readings, *I ask that you print them out and annotate them as part of your preparations for class*.
+Annotation refers to the process of marking up a text by adding your own words and symbols to the document itself.
+There is no right or wrong way to mark up a text, but you should develop a system that you are comfortable with and try to stick with it.
+Your objective in annotation is to flag the key elements of a piece of writing---the `thesis,` argumentative `claims,` and pieces of `evidence.` In addition, use the margins of the text to ask questions, make brief notes, indicate confusion, define unfamiliar terms, and make connections to other texts.
+This kind of work serves two purposes: first, it helps you maintain a critical focus as you read; second, it helps you later if the text must be used for study or your own writing.
+If you plan on being successful in college, the ability to rigorously annotate texts is perhaps the most helpful and important skill you can develop.

 {{< hint note >}}
+<span style="color: var(--in-class)"><i class="fas fa-star-of-life"></i></span> It is not required to print out and annotate readings from the [*Open Handbook*](/resources/open-handbook).

+{{< /hint >}}

+{{< hint note >}}
-[<i class="fas fa-circle"></i>]() Further advice and caveats about annotation may be found in the ["Annotation and Critical Reading"](/resources/open-handbook/chapter-1/) chapter of the *Open Handbook*.
+<span style="color: var(--in-class)"><i class="fas fa-star-of-life"></i></span> Further advice and caveats about annotation may be found in the ["Annotation and Critical Reading"](/resources/open-handbook/chapter-1/) chapter of the *Open Handbook*.
+{{< /hint >}}

+---

+### II.
+Critical Reading Notes

+Create an electronic document for composing critical notes.
+Take *detailed* notes on each reading.
+Since you will write essays about these texts, these notes will be of significant help to you later.
+Your aims here should be to **1)** reduce the entire argument to its bare essentials using paraphrase, summary, and selective quotation---carefully documenting page numbers during this activity; **2)** interrogate the text by asking questions, raising objections, and making observations; **3)** connect and compare the reading to others we have read; **4)** define any unfamiliar terms and link the text to any outside research you perform.
+At the end of this rigorous process you should have a simplified version of the essay as well as a number of critical observations, questions, and ideas that emerged in the process of reading.

+{{< hint note >}}
+<span style="color: var(--in-class)"><i class="fas fa-star-of-life"></i></span> For more detailed information on the creation and purpose of these notes, read the chapter on ["Critical Notes"](/resources/open-handbook/chapter-1/) in the *Open Handbook*.
+{{< /hint >}}

+---

+### III.
+Contribute to Hive

+<i class="fab fa-forumbee"></i> [Hive](/resources/hive) is an open-source repository containing notes, ideas, and questions about our course readings and class discussions.
+We will build this resource together as a class---sharing the work of interpreting, analyzing, and questioning the complex course readings we encounter.

+Our objective for [Hive](/resources/hive) is to explore meaning, discover argumentative structures, evaluate supporting evidence, ask probing questions, connect to other readings, link to relevant resources, and think critically about the implications of a text.
+The “[hive mind](https://www.merriam-webster.com/dictionary/hive%20mind)” is capable of discovering and creating far more than any one individual.
+With luck, [Hive](/resources/hive) will become a central resource in our class discussions and an indispensable aid to you as you craft your essays.

+You might contribute to [Hive](/resources/hive) by doing some of the following tasks:

+- Help create a simplified version of the text’s argumentative structure by presenting an ordered list of claims, reasons, and evidence.

+- Ask a question about a difficult passage in the text or offer an answer to one posed by another student.

+- Define difficult vocabulary.

+- Flag a key portion of the essay that seems worthy of discussion or analysis and explain why it seems significant, or build on the thought of another student who has done so.

+- Make a connection between an idea found in one text with others we have read in class (or elsewhere).

+- Constructively question, respond, or correct the ideas or work of another student.

+We will use a shared <i class="fab fa-google-drive"></i> [Google drive](https://google.dartmouth.edu/) and Google docs to create the [Hive](/resources/hive) resource.
+Each reading in the syllabus has a corresponding Google document within the shared drive which we will use to collectively explore and interrogate the text.

+{{< hint note >}}

+<span style="color: var(--in-class)"><i class="fas fa-star-of-life"></i></span> When you make your contributions to [Hive](/resources/hive), please ensure that you post in the Google drive associated with your course section.
+To make this easier, I have flagged the links to each section with an exponential notation, as in the example below:

+- <span style="color: var(--in-class)"><i class="fab fa-forumbee"></i> <sup>6</sup></span> : Hive page for section 6 @ 11 hour
+- <span style="color: var(--in-class)"><i class="fab fa-forumbee"></i> <sup>7</sup></span> : Hive page for section 7 @ 12 hour

+<span style="color: var(--in-class)"><i class="fas fa-star-of-life"></i></span>  You must use your Dartmouth login credentials to access the drive, not your personal Gmail account.
+Please authenticate using this G-Suite link: https://google.dartmouth.edu/
 {{< /hint >}}

 ---

 ## Grading